 - How can we better use our customers, prospects, suppliers and other key stakeholders to inspire and create content for the organisation?

-The process of content marketing strategy planning
+Planning your content marketing strategy

-1. Determine content marketing objectives.
 This is often a hierarchy of key factors such as brand awareness, consumer engagement, sales, customer service, email list growth, public relations, education and advocacy.

-5. Measuring success.
 We agree on key metrics and check-in time to measure the success of your content marketing strategy.